hola/challenge_substring_search/README.md

-# Hola JS Africa Challenge: string serching
+# Hola JS Africa Challenge: substring search

 Welcome to Hola's new JS programming challenge!
 Do you have the skills to write the fastest code?
 There's prize money at stake: